teknoraver/network-tools/README.md

 tools to measure network throughput and latency

 ## flooz
 flooz is a tiny, fast, traffic generator for Linux.
-Flooz uses zero-copy I/O and skips the kernel Qdisc to achieve maximum performances
+Flooz uses AF_XDP to achieve maximum performances

 ## weed
 weed is an end-to-end delay calculator.
 It sends packets to an interface, and measures how much time elapses until the packet can be received on another interface